bdo/gitpair/README.md

 }
 ```

-Now, you commits will be automatically patched with the co-authoring information!
+Now, your commits will be automatically patched with the co-authoring information!

 ### Tell gitpair you're pairing